www.orthodoxchristendom.nu

 and having brought forth right glorious fruit for the Russian land therein,

-O holy right-believing Princess Anna, thou didst love Christ with all thy
+O holy right-believing Princess Anna, thou didst love Christ with all thy heart,

 keeping His statutes and laws.